Operations

 3-D Tile shape for the query token layout in

 the backward pass kernel.
-This is only respected by the |
+This is ignored by |

 backward_kv_tile_shape |